What is Composting?

 Composting is a simple way of converting organic waste into a rich humus called compost.
 Billions of micro-organisms produce this rich dark humus.

-The Department of Public Works offers 2 different types of compost bins for home use to Worcester residents.
-The "Brave New Composter" and the "Earth Machine" each cost $45.00 and can be purchased at:
+The Department of Public Works offers compost bins for home use to Worcester residents.
+The "Earth Machine" composter costs $45.00 and can be purchased at:

 Department of Public Works